Additional tools and resources for riders.

 You may visit our website at mta.maryland.gov, send us an email at firstname.lastname@example.org, Twitter us at @mtamaryland or call 1-800-325-RAIL (7245).

-What is a Quiet Car?
-Are there specific rules on the Quiet Car?
+What is the Quiet Commute Car?
+Are there specific rules in this car?

-Most rush hour MARC trains have a Quiet Car®, which is located next to the locomotive.
-These trains are noted with a "Q" at the top of the column in the current MARC timetable.
-Passengers in the Quiet Car® may not talk on their mobile phones and are required to keep all audio devices, such as laptops, PDAs and pagers on silent mode or turned off.
+Most rush hour MARC trains have a Quiet Commute car, which is located next to the locomotive (Car #1).
+These trains are noted with a "Q" at the top of the column in the current MARC timetable (all Brunswick Line trains have a Quiet Commute cat).
+Passengers in the Quiet Commute car may not talk on their mobile phones and are required to keep all audio devices, such as laptops, PDAs and pagers on silent mode or turned off.
 Text messaging or emailing from mobile phones, PDAs or laptops is permissible if these devices are in silent mode.
+Please note, however, that this is not the "Silent Car" and that quiet, library-like conversations are permitted between passengers.
 Seating is available on a first-come, first-served basis.
-Note: Quiet Car® is a registered service mark of Amtrak.

 Does my child pay a reduced fare if he/she travels with me?